mvarnold/mvarnold.github.io/_posts/2020-07-07-Tweet_Database.md

 ### 2. `tweets_segmented`

-A continuation of the one percent sample, seperated into month-long collections.
+A continuation of the one percent sample, separated into month-long collections.
 Begins in January, 2020.

 ### 3. `tweets_segmented_ten_percent`